AdeyAA/CloudUploader/README.md

--To encrypt the file before uploading, use the -e or --encrypt option, run the follwing command:
+-To encrypt the file before uploading, use the -e or --encrypt option, run the following command:
-`./clouduploader.sh -e /path/to/file.txt
+`./clouduploader.sh -e /path/to/file.txt`

 -The script shows a progress bar during file upload, as long as the `pv` command is installed.